-- feedback and complaints about a school or preschool
+- make a complaint or give feedback about a school or preschool

-- feedback, compliments or suggestions for the department
+- give feedback, compliments or suggestions about the department

-Anyone can provide feedback to CFU about departmental services.
-CFU will ensure all feedback, compliments or suggestions are passed on to the appropriate area or person.
+Anyone can provide feedback to Customer Feedback about departmental services.
+All feedback, compliments or suggestions are passed on to the appropriate area or person.
 The difference between a complaint and feedback is outlined in our complaint management policy.

-Complaints received about a corporate office will be forwarded onto the relevant manager or delegate for action.
-CFU does not resolve complaints directly related to a corporate office.
+Complaints received about a corporate office will be forwarded onto the relevant Manager or delegate for action.
+Customer Feedback does not resolve complaints directly related to a corporate office or staff member.

-If you need help to make a complaint refer to accessibility and support to make a complaint.
+If you need help to make a complaint refer to support for making a complaint.

 We accept anonymous complaints and feedback.
 If there is enough information we will action and/or respond.
-However, if there is insufficient information and no contact details, the matter can't be followed up.
+However, if there is little information and no contact details, the matter can't be followed up.

 To measure the performance of the department, regular reports are gathered on:

 - Level 1 complaints – principals, preschool directors and team leaders monitor and record complaint handling compliance, statistics and trends.
-Particulars of the volume, nature and results of complaint handling, including whether resolution occurred locally or was referred to CFU is reported annually by schools and preschools.
+Particulars of the volume, nature and results of complaint handling, including whether resolution occurred locally or was referred to Customer Feedback is reported annually by schools and preschools.

-- Level 2 complaints – CFU provide a quarterly report to the department’s Senior Executive Group and to relevant executives monthly.
-CFU complaint data is also published in the department’s annual report.
+- Level 2 complaints – Customer Feedback provide a quarterly report to the department’s Senior Executive Group and to relevant executives monthly.
+Customer Feedback complaint data is also published in the department’s annual report.

 An analysis of these reports is undertaken regularly to identify and monitor trends, review the quality of service and make improvements.